Gentle reader,

 The Price case is a big deal, especially coming immediately after the US DOJ folded up its L.A. public corruption unit after closing out the Jose Huizar cases, leaving many co-conspirators in the city family uncharged.

 Maybe this is a good case.
 But to cast a shadow over the DA's office just as it seeks to convince a judge to compel release of bombshell public corruption documents is a choice.
-We’ll let you know what happens in court today1, and continue to provide you with truthful information so you can understand what’s actually happening in Los Angeles, a city that needs every set of caring eyes and hands and minds it can muster if it’s going to get through these challenging times intact.
+We’ll let you know what happens in court today, and continue to provide you with truthful information so you can understand what’s actually happening in Los Angeles, a city that needs every set of caring eyes and hands and minds it can muster if it’s going to get through these challenging times intact.

 We’ve got two tours this weekend, a bookshop and literary history stroll around Downtown’s historic core on Saturday, then a rare Sunday afternoon outing through the beauties and mysteries of Franklin Village Old Hollywood.
 Join us, do!